KeithBremer/CYF-DB-Module/extra/extra-1/extra_sql.md

 ## Objectives
 By the end of this lesson you should be able to:
 *   Use sub-queries to access multiple tables in a query
+*   Use the WITH clause to a define reusable subquery
+*   Use the SQL set operators UNION, INTERSECT and EXCEPT
+*   Use and deploy self-referencing foreign keys to represent hierarchies
 *   Understand the purpose and use of transactions
 *   Undestand the purpose and use of locking to ensure consistent data
 *   Use constraints to ensure data validity and consistency